-All students are members of the Bellin College Student Senate Organization.
-Students pay a nominal fee to support Senate activities.
+Students that are members of the Bellin College Student Senate Organization pay a nominal fee to support Senate activities.
 The fee is collected at the time of tuition/fee payment each semester.
 Membership fees are subject to change.
 The Senate determines how membership fees are utilized.
 Monies are used to support many of the all-school social activities.